 On the other side we find Midorikawa reprising his role from the original Rejet otome games in Diabolik Lovers.
 Ayato Sakamaki is brought to life in what seems to be a slightly different and mixed up version of the game’s plot.
 Nevertheless, Midorikawa‘s portrayal of the oldest triplet, the troublemaker of the series and also the control and attention seeker vampire is on point.
-Despite the fact that this series has been highly criticised in the West due to the themes subjacent, it is a major hit in Japan.
+Despite the fact that this series has been highly criticized in the West due to its themes, it is a major hit in Japan.

 In what was a simple seiyuu event back in 2014, Midorikawa didn’t even expect something this big to blow up.
-Apparently Midorikawa had a piece of jewelery on him that had an exact pair in the crowd and fans noticed it.
+Apparently he had a piece of jewelry on him that had an exact pair in the crowd and fans noticed it.
 What happened after this?

 A hellish year for Midorikawa that choose to go radio silent after denying the rumors that he was cheating on his wife – known to be a female seiyuu with love for cosplaying (the name wasn’t unveiled and people don’t really know who she is).
 It wasn’t expected at all that things would escalate the way they did, that even Midorikawa himself had to come forward and deny everything that was being said.
 And that led to 9 months of silence provided by the legend himself that needed time to rethink how he’d interact with the fans from now on.

-In result, that year was stale in terms of job offers for Midorikawa that was slowly being erased from the seiyuu world if not for Rejet and their cd drama + games offers and a few anime studios that despite all that, wanted him featured.
+In result, that year was stale in terms of job offers for Midorikawa that was slowly being replaced in the seiyuu industry for younger, more “appealing” seiyuu.
+If not for Rejet and their drama CDs, games offers and a few anime studios that despite all that, wanted him featured, that year would have been a disaster.
 A total of 5 secondary anime roles summed up this year for Midorikawa that was struggling more than ever to keep himself relevant in the anime scene.

-Trying to put away the fact it was still being badly received among fans, the scandal didn’t stop Midorikawa to be featured in his first ever tv commercial, this time not lending his voice as usual, but he was featured as one of the seiyuu alongside Kana Hanazawa for Chain Chronicle, game where Midorikawa voices Licht.
+Trying to put away the fact it was still being badly received among fans, the scandal didn’t stop Midorikawa from being featured in his first ever TV commercial, this time not lending his voice as usual, but being featured in the commercial itself alongside Kana Hanazawa for Chain Chronicle, game where Midorikawa voices Licht.

 2015 was an eventful year.
-After recovering from the scandal Midorikawa was back at full force with a multitude of activites scheduled to do.
+After recovering from the scandal he was back at full force with a multitude of activities scheduled to do.